 How to Implement Customer Engagement

-A few techniques will help you create an effective customer engagement strategy in no time.
+A few techniques will help you create an effective customer engagement strategy quickly.
+First, use data to build customer engagement strategies.

-For example, you can analyze your customer’s purchase history and interactions with your page.
+For example, you can analyze your customers’ purchase history and interactions with your page.
 Next, consider how to segment your customer list based on those criteria.

 You can’t treat both types the same — send them the same emails, show the same ads, or send in-app messages.